privacygmail cleanupemail security

 Privacy features:

-• No third-party access whatsoever
+• No third-party access at all

-• Stays entirely within Google ecosystem
+• Stays entirely inside Google's ecosystem

-• Google's established privacy policies apply
+• Google's existing privacy policies apply

 Privacy concerns:

-• Limited to Google's broader privacy policy
+• Bound by Google's broader privacy policy

-• Cannot be independently audited by users
+• Can't be independently audited by users

 • Subject to Google's data practices